 1. The team has a better understanding of the big picture

 A simple-to-use dashboard that pulls data from reports in real-time keeps more people on track.
-It makes crucial information accessible and defies the boundaries between analytics-savvy specialists and regular users, making complex graphs a thing of the past.
+Great data reporting examples, including advanced tools for dashboard reporting, prove that it makes crucial information accessible and defies the boundaries between analytics-savvy specialists and regular users, making complex graphs a thing of the past.
 As a result, you get a team that's in sync and easily crunching data.

 2. Not missing critical insights

 Once again, simplicity is the biggest ally of data reports.
-When you see the updates in real-time, it lowers your chances of important business discoveries slipping away from your sight.
-This includes both positive and negative aspects such as sudden conversion drops or, on the contrary, opportunities to make additional profit.
+When you see the updates in real time, it lowers your chances of important business discoveries slipping away from your sight.
+This includes both positive and negative aspects, such as sudden drop in conversion or, on the contrary, opportunities to make additional profit.
 You get control over the data that may have previously been a hassle.

 3. Faster and more informed decision-making